simonefinelli/OpenCV-Notes/README.md

 # OpenCV-Notes in Python 3

-### A collection of the principals algorithms used in OpenCV.
+### A collection of the main algorithms used in OpenCV.

 ## Basic Usage
   * Reading Images and Videos